OpenNebula/addon-storpool/README.md

 * (optional) set limit on the number of VM disk snapshots (per disk limits)
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)
 * (optional) send volume snapshot to a remote StorPool cluster on image delete
-* (optional) alternate local kvm/deploy script that alows tweaks to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc
+* (optional) alternate local kvm/deploy script that alows [tweaks](docs/deploy_tweaks.md) to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc
-* (optional) support VM checkpoint file directly on StorPool backed block device (see [Limitations](#Limitations))
+* (optional) support VM checkpoint file stored directly on a StorPool backed block device (see [Limitations](#Limitations))
 * (optional) replace the "VM snapshot" interface scripts to do atomic disk snapshots on StorPool with option to set a limit on the number of snapshots per VM (see limitations)
 * (optional) replace the <devices/video> element in the domain XML
-* (optional) support for UEFI Normal and Secure boot with persistent UEFI nvram storage
+* (optional) support for [UEFI Normali/Secure boot](docs/uefi_boot.md) with persistent UEFI nvram stored on StorPool backed block device

 Folloing the OpenNebula Policy change introduced with OpenNebula 5.12+ addon-storpool do not patch opennebula files by default.
 Please contact OpenNebula support if you need any of the folloing items resolved.

 * (optional) patches for Sunstone to integrate addon-storpool to the Datastore Wizard.
-There is no know resolution beside patching and rebuilding the sunstone interface.
+There is no known resolution beside patching and rebuilding the sunstone interface.

 ## Limitations

 1. OpenNebula has hard-coded definition of the volatile disks as type `FILE` in the VMs domain XML.
 Latest libvirt forbid the live migration without the `--unsafe` flag set.
-Generally enabling the `--unsafe` flag is not recommended so feature request OpenNebula/one#3245 was made to adress the issue upstream.
+Generally enabling the `--unsafe` flag is not recommended so feature request OpenNebula/one#3245 was made to address the issue upstream.
 1. OpenNebula temporary keep the VM checkpoint file on the Host and then (optionally) transfer it to the storage.
 An workaround was added on the base of OpenNebula/one#3272.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space of the Datastore is the space on StorPool.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space).
 1. VM snapshotting is not possible because it is handled internally by libvirt which does not support RAW disks.
 It is possible to reconfigure the 'VM snapshot' interface of OpenNebula to do atomic disk snapshots in a single StorPool transaction when only StorPool backed datastores are used.
 1. Tested only with KVM hypervisor and CentOS.
 Should work on other Linux OS.
-1. Image export is disabled until issue OpenNebula/one#1159 is resolved.

 ## Installation

 The installation instructions are for OpenNebula 5.10+.

-* For OpenNebula 5.6.x please use the following [installation instructions](docs/install-5.6.0.md)
-* For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)

-If you are upgrading the addon please read the [Upgrade notes](#upgrade-notes) first!
+If you are upgrading addon-storpoop please read the [Upgrade notes](#upgrade-notes) first!

 ### Pre-install